JamesPrenticez/rng/libs/shared/websocket/README.md

-# models
+# websocket

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build models` to build the library.
+Run `nx build websocket` to build the library.